Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 • Menstrual cycles still regular

-And if this sudden drop is associated with estrogen levels that are too high, we will also notice painful periods or a heavy flow of periods.
+And if this sudden drop is associated with excessively high estrogen levels, we will also experience painful periods or heavy menstrual flow.

 Hot flashes and increasingly irregular cycles?